thorade/HelmholtzMedia/README.md

 It supports EoS of the form f=f(T,d) meaning Helmholtz energy as a funtion of temperature and density.
 In addition to all state properties, this library calculates viscosity, thermal conductivity and surface tension.

-The following fluids have been implemented so far:
-Butane, Ethanol, Isobutane, Isopentane, Pentane, Propane, R134a

 A general description of the library can be found in the related publications:
 * Thorade, M. and Saadat, A. (2012). "[HelmholtzMedia - A fluid properties library][1]",
 _Proceedings of the 9th International Modelica Conference_,